SpatialDataCommons/CDR-analysis-tools-std/README.md

 # CDR Data Analysis Package (Standard Version)
 This is a set of software/tools for analysis of CDR (Call Detail Record) Data including anonymization, pre-processing, interpolation and visualization.

+**This repositoty is being update, some modules might not be available yet, keep checking!**

 ## Getting Started